1 July 2022 at 5:23 pm #611202

 5 July 2022 at 3:29 pm #611274

-- This reply was modified 1 month, 1 week ago by Paul Leyland.
+- This reply was modified 1 year, 2 months ago by Dr Paul Leyland.

 Very interesting article from the Historical section, at least it establishes the date of the Ealing factory when it was built.
 Below is a link to Patentscope as the IPO claim all patents from 1900 are now on WIPO’s Patentescope, however past experience with the IPO does tend to make me believe that not all may have made it to WIPO’s system as the IPO has quite a backlog and shortly I suspect things might get worse there as there are rumored up to 40% job cuts.